 top of page

-The ‘Anti-Trophies’ series is about animals that, for various reasons, are anti-trophies.
+The series "Antitrophies" is about animals that are antitrophies for various reasons.
 They are divided into different groups.
-Those who no longer wish to be trophies and rebel against it, such as the hippopotamus stepping down from its podium, or the bull which, instead of behaving bravely and putting on an exciting performance, reveals its feelings and fears and weeps because it wants neither to be hurt nor to die.
-A second group consists of those that are no longer allowed to be trophies because they are threatened with extinction, such as the vaquita or the Javan rhinoceros.
-A third group comprises the animals we consider ‘edible’, which die in vast numbers—whether wild or farmed by us—and which we do not regard as trophies in any way.
-The fourth group consists of animals that die under other circumstances and can be regarded as ‘collateral damage’: because they have been caught in ghost nets; because they are victims of trawl fishing; because they have been killed by electric current from an overhead power line; or because they have been driven from their habitat.
+First, there are those who no longer want to be trophies and rebel against this, like the hippopotamus that steps down from its pedestal, or the bull that, instead of behaving bravely and putting on an exciting performance, shows its feelings and fears and cries because it doesn't want to be hurt or die.
+A second group consists of those that are no longer allowed to be trophies because they are threatened with extinction, like the vaquita or the Javan rhinoceros.
+A third group comprises the animals that are "edible" for us, which die in gigantic numbers, either in the wild or bred by us, and which we in no way consider trophies.
+The fourth group consists of animals that die under other circumstances and can be considered "collateral damage": because they were caught in ghost nets; because they are victims of bottom trawling; because they had been killed by electric current at a power line mast, or because they had been driven from their habitat.

 bottom of page